ghost-fvtt/foundry-factory/README.md

 In order to build this project, recent versions of `node` and `npm` are required.
 Most likely using `yarn` also works but only `npm` is officially supported.
-We recommend using the latest lts version of `node`, which is `v14.15.5` at the time of writing.
+We recommend using the latest lts version of `node`.
 If you use `nvm` to manage your `node` versions, you can simply run

 ```
 nvm install